patjakdev/maelstrom/README.md

 Hmmm...

 This is a demonstration of Graphite!
+This is the next patch.

 Maelstrom is a Rust test runner, built on top of a general-purpose clustered job runner.
 Maelstrom packages your Rust tests into hermetic